Joseph L. Mankiewicz

 Death1993-02-05

-BiographyJoseph Leo Mankiewicz (February 11, 1909 – February 5, 1993) was an American film director, screenwriter, and producer.
+BiographyJoseph Leo Mankiewicz ( MANG-kə-wits; February 11, 1909 – February 5, 1993) was an American filmmaker.
 A four-time Academy Award winner, he is best known for his witty and literate dialogue and his preference for voice-over narration and narrative flashbacks.
-Also known as an actor's director, Mankiewicz directed several prominent actors, including Bette Davis, Humphrey Bogart and Elizabeth Taylor, to several of their memorable onscreen performances.
+Also known as an actor's director, Mankiewicz directed several prominent actors, including Bette Davis, Gene Tierney, Humphrey Bogart and Elizabeth Taylor, to several of their memorable onscreen performances.

 In 1944, Mankiewicz began working for Twentieth Century-Fox, where he produced The Keys of the Kingdom (1944).
 He made his directorial debut with Dragonwyck (1946) after Ernst Lubitsch had dropped out due to illness.
 Mankiewicz remained at Twentieth Century-Fox, directing a broad range of genre films.
 Consecutively, in 1950 and 1951, he won two Academy Awards each for writing and directing A Letter to Three Wives (1949) and All About Eve (1950).
-In 1953, Mankiewicz formed his own production company Figaro, where he independently produced, as well as wrote and directed, The Barefoot Contessa (1954) and The Quiet American (1958).
+In 1953, Mankiewicz formed his own production company, Figaro, where he independently produced, wrote, and directed The Barefoot Contessa (1954) and The Quiet American (1958).

 Biography from the Wikipedia article Joseph L. Mankiewicz.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.